wing5wong/artisan-whs-static/source/_courses/PLS1.md

 course_fees: null
 endorsement: false
 ---
-Progressive Life Skills is a programme for Year 11 students where the major focus is to ensure they have developed skills needed in life and to succeed in a work environment.
-Students are able to gain NCEA Level 1.
+Progressive Life Skills, at NCEA Level 1, is a programme for students where the major focus is to ensure they have developed skills needed in life and to succeed in a work environment.
+To that end, when students are ready to progress, we try to get our students into the work environment in a supported manner.
+This is achieved through volunteering opportunities and courses provided by external providers.
+Students gain credits at NCEA Level 1 throughout this course to help them achieve NCEA Level 1.
 Students work through the units on offer at a pace suited to their learning style and gain the credits once they have completed the assessments.
-This is a self driven course ensuring that students develop time management skills.

-As appropriate units are identified based on the students and needs and interests they will be added to the course.
+To this end, the units offered change according to the needs and wants of the pupils on a yearly basis.
+This course is for pupils that need a more individual method of teaching and learning where support is offered to enable their success such that they can progress to a vocation or vocational course when they feel ready.